Sport Psychologist and Performance Psychologist

 Favourite Sporting Moment: Jonty Rhodes’ spectacular run out of Inzamam-ul-Haq during the 1992 Cricket World Cup.
 This ‘superman moment’ put the young South African on the map as one of the best fielders of all time.

-Location: Gareth was born in South Africa but schooled in England.
+Location: Gareth was born in South Africa but was mainly educated in England.
 He now lives halfway between Sydney and Canberra (Australia) in the Southern Highlands of New South Wales.

 More About Gareth …

 Gareth Mole was the ‘first’ of our psychologists having started the company back in 2005.
 Under his guidance, Condor Performance has grown to become the largest independent sport and performance psychology practice in Australia.
 He is our founder, our leader and our ‘go-to guy’.

 Gareth earned full registration as a psychologist as a result of successfully completing his Masters of Sport Psychology at the University of Western Sydney (2004 – 2005).
 Before that, his BSc (Psychology) was through the University of Leeds (United Kingdom) and University of Salamanca (Spain) from 1996 to 1999.